sharma402575-svg/Scanner/README.md

   click its own "Compute Sentiment" button.
 You can right-click its sidebar link and "open in new tab" for a true separate browser tab.

-## NSE Participant OI → Tomorrow's Sentiment (weekly log)

-NSE publishes an official **"Participant wise Open Interest"** CSV free, daily, on nseindia.com — rows for Client, DII, FII, Pro, TOTAL, with Index/Stock Futures and Options Long/Short contract counts.
-Paste that CSV directly into this section and it:

-1. Reads the **FII** and **DII** rows specifically.
+## FII/DII & Sentiment page — Tomorrow's Call (one combined score)

+Everything on this page feeds into **one final "Tomorrow's Sentiment" reading** — it used to be two separate scores in two separate boxes; now it's unified into a 3-step flow:

+**Step 1 — Market-wide inputs**: FII Cash Net, DII Cash Net, Nifty PCR, India VIX, Advance/Decline Ratio.
+VIX and PCR can be fetched live with one click (see below); any field can also be left blank.

+**Step 2 — FII/DII positioning**: upload NSE's official daily "Participant wise Open Interest" CSV (free, from nseindia.com) — read automatically.
-2. Scores two things per participant: **Index Futures Long %** (straight directional positioning) and **Index Options bias** (long calls + short puts vs short calls + long puts — a standard bullish/bearish tell).
+Adds FII/DII Index Futures Long % and Index Options bias (long calls + short puts vs short calls + long puts) into the same combined score.

-3. Weights FII higher (1.5x) than DII (0.8x), since FII flows are the more closely watched next-day driver.
-4. Gives one reading: **Bullish / Bearish / Neutral for tomorrow**, with "Show logic" breaking down exactly how each number contributed.
+**Step 3 — Tomorrow's Sentiment**: one combined, weighted score across whatever was filled in from steps 1 and 2 — **Strongly Bullish / Bullish / Neutral / Bearish / Strongly Bearish for tomorrow** — with a "Show logic" breakdown listing exactly how every single number contributed.
+You can also compute from macro inputs alone (button below step 2) if you don't have the OI file yet.

+**Why this combination**: PCR and VIX reflect options-market fear/greed;
+FII/DII cash flow and OI positioning reflect where the big money is actually placed.
+Combined, they're the standard end-of-day read traders use to form a view for the next session — that's the whole point of this page, so they're scored together rather than separately.

+### Live India VIX & Nifty PCR

+Click **"🌐 Fetch Live India VIX & Nifty PCR"** and it auto-fills those two
+fields:
+- **India VIX** — via Yahoo Finance (`^INDIAVIX`), same reliable source as the rest of the scanner.
+- **Nifty PCR** — via NSE's own public option-chain API.
+This isn't an official documented API, so it can occasionally fail or get rate-limited by NSE (especially from cloud-hosted IPs like Streamlit Cloud) — if it does, the app tells you and you can just type the PCR in manually as a fallback.
+Nothing else breaks if this fetch fails.

+### Uploading the Participant OI file

+Click "Upload NSE Participant OI CSV" and pick the `.csv` you downloaded from NSE — it's read and folded into the combined score automatically, no button click needed.
+A "paste instead" fallback is there if you don't have the file itself.

+### Weekly log

-5. **Saves it to a rolling 7-day log** (this week) — a compact table of date/sentiment/score, with each day expandable for full detail.
+Every time a reading is computed (from either the upload or the "macro inputs only" button), it's saved to a rolling log — a compact table of date/sentiment/score, capped at the last 7 entries (a week), with each day expandable for the full logic used that day.

-Same session-only caveat as the manual entry history above — this log resets if the browser tab closes or the app restarts.
+Same caveat applies: this log lives only in the current browser session — it resets if you close the tab or the app restarts.
 Ask if you want permanent day-to-day storage added (needs a small database).

-## FII/DII & Sentiment page (manual entry)

-FII/DII flows, PCR, VIX, market breadth, and stock-wise F&O open-interest data are **not available from free data sources** — Yahoo Finance doesn't carry them.
-This page lets you type in whatever numbers you have (any field can be left blank).

-**Market-wide inputs**: FII Cash Net, DII Cash Net, FII F&O Index Net, FII Long % in Index Futures, Nifty PCR, India VIX, Advance/Decline Ratio.
-Each is scored with published, standard interpretations (e.g. PCR > 1.3 =
-bullish tilt, VIX > 22 = high fear/bearish) and combined into one
-Bullish/Bearish/Neutral reading, with a "Show logic" expander giving a plain-English line for every number you entered.
+### Stock-wise F&O data (separate, optional tool)

-**Stock-wise F&O data** (optional, collapsed by default): paste `TICKER, % price change, % OI change` per line, classified into:
+Below the main score, a collapsed section lets you paste `TICKER, % price change, % OI change` per line, classified into:
 - Price↑ + OI↑ → **Long Buildup** (bullish — new longs entering)
 - Price↑ + OI↓ → **Short Covering** (bullish — shorts exiting)
 - Price↓ + OI↑ → **Short Buildup** (bearish — new shorts entering)
 - Price↓ + OI↓ → **Long Unwinding** (bearish — longs exiting)

-**History**: every time you click "Compute Sentiment", the reading is logged (collapsed by default, most recent first, capped at last 20).
-Click any entry to expand and see the inputs and logic used at that time.
-Note: this history lives only in your current browser session — it resets if you close the tab or the app restarts.
-It is not saved permanently (that would need a database, which isn't set up here).
+This is a per-stock lens, kept separate from (not added into) the overall Tomorrow's Sentiment score.

 ## Dates & times